-We commit ourselves to providing an inclusion environment based on love and mutual respect where every child can thrive and is supported to achieve their unique and amazing potential.
-Our pupils will grow up aware of their value and that of others, seeking to live lives to the full, making a difference to their community, our country and to this world.
-We promote good health and fitness, perseverance, optimism and a "can-do" attitude.
+At Totley All Saints we commit ourselves to providing an inclusion environment based on love and mutual respect where every pupil can thrive and is supported to achieve their unique and amazing potential.
+Our compassionate ethos values everyone and places relationships at the centre of our school.
 We celebrate the success of every pupil, encouraging them to take pride in their own achievements as well as in those of others through a creative curriculum that is tailored to the needs and abilities of pupils, no matter how varied.
-All pupils at Totley All Saints, have opportunities to build the confidence, skills and self-esteem needed to be successful.
+All children at Totley All Saints, have opportunities to build the confidence, skills and self-esteem needed to be successful.